Alicoinnet/AliCoin/README.md

 # AliCoin

-# What is alicoin?
+# What is AliCoin?
-alicoin is a Blockchain using the highly-secure and power-efficient NIST5 algorithm.
-Combining limited Proof-of-Work, alicoin coin (alicoin) is unique in its distribution.
+AliCoin is a Blockchain digital currency of AliXconnect using the highly-secure and power-efficient NIST5 algorithm.
+Combining limited Proof-of-Work, AliCoin is unique in its distribution.

 <a name="specifications"></a>
 ## Technical Specifications